Contents

 In physics, acceleration is the rate at which the velocity of a body changes with time.

-By dot product of clip_image092we get,
+By dot product of we get,

 Two Dimensional Motion